nativescript-community/ui-pager/packages/ui-pager/blueprint.md

 Pager.registerTransformer('scale', transformer)
 ```
-Then you can use that transformer with the `transformer` property of `Pager`
+Then you can use that transformer with the `transformers` property of `Pager`